 Can an employer call back an employee from the furlough scheme as and when they need them, and then put them back on furlough when they do not?
-Yes, subject to the three weeks minimum period referred to above.
-The guidance of 30 April confirms that each period of furlough can be extended by any amount of time subject to agreement.
+Yes.
+Each period of furlough can be extended by any amount of time subject to agreement.
 It is possible that those who are not furloughed may contract COVID-19, self-isolate, or need to take holiday and employers will then need staff to cover their absence.
 It would also help share the workload and loss of pay between staff in a fair way, in addition to allowing staff to retain skills rather than losing them if they are off work for several months.

 Holiday and holiday pay

-Until 17 April, none of the updated guidance expressly stated that furlough leave is distinguished from annual leave or addressed annual leave at all.
-There was considerable uncertainty as to whether or not an employee/PAYE worker could take some of their paid holiday entitlement whilst on furlough.
-ACAS Guidance seemed to make clear that this is not only possible, but encouraged.
+From the outset, ACAS Guidance seemed to make clear that taking holiday during furlough is not only possible, but encouraged.
 It recognised that an employee/PAYE worker may be unable or not want to take holiday and therefore need to carry it over because they are on furlough, and that employers and workers should do their best to reach agreement on when holiday is taken.
 Further, whilst on furlough, employees and workers should “get their usual pay in full, for any holidays they take” – i.e. it should not be limited to the 80% furlough grant.

-On 17 April, both the Employee Guidance and Wages Calculation Guidance specified that holiday accrued during furlough, could be taken during furlough, and that it should be paid at an individual’s normal rate of pay, rather than the reduced furlough amount.
+Now both the Employee Guidance and Wages Calculation Guidance specifies that holiday accrues during furlough, can be taken during furlough, and that it should be paid at an individual’s normal rate of pay, rather than the reduced furlough amount.
 This requires employers to top up pay when holiday is taken if they do not already.

 Sick leave and pay

-This was another area where there seemed to be significant contradictions between the April Treasury Direction, the HMRC Guidance, and SSP amendment regulations which were made on 15 April to grant “shielding” employees entitlement to SSP.
-Employees on sick leave or self-isolating are not furloughed and they should receive Statutory Sick Pay.
-Although the guidance of 21 May (Check which employees can be put on furlough) states that short-term illness/self-isolation should not be a factor in deciding whether to furlough an employee, if an employer wants to furlough employees for business reasons and they are currently off sick, they are eligible to do so, as with other employees.
+This was another area where there seemed to be significant contradictions between Treasury Directions, HMRC Guidance, and SSP amendment regulations made on 15 April 2020 to grant “shielding” employees entitlement to SSP.
+Although the Guidance states that short-term illness/self-isolation should not be a factor in deciding whether to furlough an employee, if an employer wants to furlough employees for business reasons and they are currently off sick, they are eligible to do so, as with other employees.
 In these cases, the employee should no longer receive sick pay and would be classified as a furloughed employee.
 Conversely, if an employee on furlough becomes sick, or has to self-isolate because of someone in their household with symptoms, or under the test and trace regime, their wages cannot be claimed under the scheme if they are moved onto SSP instead of remaining on furlough.

 “Shielding” has officially ended in England and Wales and clinically extremely vulnerable people are no longer entitled to SSP on the basis of shielding.
-However, the Guidance states that even though “shielding” guidance is no longer in place, those who are clinically extremely vulnerable may still be furloughed in line with public health guidance (or need to stay home with someone who is shielding) can be placed on furlough.
+However, the Guidance states that even though “shielding” guidance is no longer in place, those who are clinically extremely vulnerable may still be furloughed in line with public health guidance (or those who need to stay home with someone who is vulnerable).
 This also includes employees on long-term sick leave, and appears to leave the discretion up to the employer as to whether to furlough them or leave them on sick leave.

-Finally, the Coronavirus Statutory Sick Pay Rebate Scheme opened on 26 May for employers with fewer than 250 members of staff.
-Under the scheme, employers can apply to HMRC to recover the costs of paying coronavirus-related SSP for two weeks.
+Finally, the Coronavirus Statutory Sick Pay Rebate Scheme opened on 26 May 2020 for employers with fewer than 250 members of staff.
+Under the scheme, employers can apply to HMRC to recover the costs of paying certain coronavirus-related SSP for two weeks.
 The money should be received within six working days.
-Details of the scheme and how to apply can be found here.
+Details of the scheme and how to apply can be found on the Government website here.

-Although we now have numerous pieces of updated Guidance on the scheme for employers and employees, guidance on wage calculation and the scheme portal has been open to employers for more than a month, we can expect comprehensive changes to the guidance and a new Treasury Direction once the details of the changes to the scheme, effective from 1 August, are announced.
-Note that although there are some contradictions between HMRC Guidance and the Treasury Direction, and in normal circumstances, the Treasury Direction would take precedence, the claims portal asks employers to declare that they are making the claim in accordance with HMRC Guidance.
+Although we now have numerous pieces of updated Guidance on the scheme for employers and employees, there were still a number of areas of uncertainty but these have gradually been clarified over the 18 months.
+In addition, although there are still some contradictions/tensions between HMRC Guidance and the Treasury Directions, and in normal circumstances the Treasury Directions would take precedence, the claims portal asks employers to declare that they are making the claim in accordance with HMRC Guidance.

-Further questions remain such as whether employees can be collectively consulted about redundancies whilst on furlough, and whether notice can run concurrently with furlough.
-As time goes by, we expect these will becoming more pressing issues for employers.
-Employers will also need to consider their approach to the “new working norm”, as well as other potential claims which may arise out of their duties towards employees and workers at this extremely difficult time, such as claims for detriment or dismissal for raising concerns that constitute protected disclosures under the whistleblowing legislation or refusing to attend the workplace on health and safety grounds (which require no qualifying period of service), especially now that lockdown restrictions are beginning to be relaxed.
+Employers will also need to consider their approach to the “new working norm”, as well as other potential claims which may arise out of their duties towards employees and workers at this extremely difficult time, such as claims for detriment or dismissal for raising concerns that constitute protected disclosures under the whistleblowing legislation, or refusing to attend the workplace on health and safety grounds (which require no qualifying period of service), in cases where workers are returning to workplaces.